RasaHQ/rasa/docs/dataformat.rst

         }
     }

-whereas lookup elements may be directly included as
+Alternatively, lookup elements may be directly included as a list

     {
         "rasa_nlu_data": {